-NZTA is further shaping its objective, and in particular the interoperability question, through a range of interactions with the ticketing industry.
-The liaison with Regional representatives that has been in abeyance throughout the sensitive AIFS tendering phase, will be resumed at a NZTA-led workshop session scheduled for mid-September.
+NZTA is further shaping its objective, and in particular the interoperability question, by resuming the liaison with interested parties that has been in abeyance throughout the sensitive AIFS tendering phase.
+So far this has included NZTA-led workshop sessions with Regional representatives on 18 September, and with ticketing industry representatives on 21 September.